tradestation/webapi-docs/en/stream/quote-snapshots.md

 ### Errors

 * `401` | Unauthorized
 * `5xx` | Unknown internal service error.
-Contact TradeStation
+[Contact TradeStation](mailto:webapi@tradestation.com)
-* An invalid symbol will still result in a 200, however the ERROR property in the resonse will be set to: "Error":"FAILED, INVALID SYMBOL"
+* An invalid symbol will still result in a `200`, however the ERROR property in the resonse will be set to: "Error":"FAILED, INVALID SYMBOL"

 ### Examples